haze/pill/README.md

 * **Haze Booth** - *Initial work* - [hvze](https://github.com/hvze)

-See also the list of [contributors](https://github.com/hvze/pill/contributors) who participated in this project.

 ## License

-This project is licensed under the MIT License - see the [LICENSE.md](LICENSE.md) file for details
+This project is licensed under the MIT License

 ## Acknowledgments

 * Hat tip to anyone who's code was used
-* Inspired by NASN and x86 aassem
+* Inspired loosely by FASM